talkable/talkable-docs/_sources/advanced_features/white_labeling.rst.txt

    .. image:: /_static/img/advanced_features/custom_domain_settings.png

 #.
 Choose a **domain name** you want to use for white-labeling.
+   Please note that it should be a sub-domain of a domain you control.
+   For example, if your shop's domain is `example.com`, you can set up `subdomain.example.com` custom domain.

 #.
-Choose if you want to **delegate** the custom domain to Talkable or want to keep control over its DNS settings.
+Choose if you want to **delegate** the custom domain to Talkable (recommended) or want to keep control over its DNS settings.
    Read more about this in :ref:`delegated-vs-self-managed`.

 #.
 If you clicked "Set up web domain" and you only want the web domain